gharley/FreeCAD_Macros/README.md

 once the box is glued together.
 (HINT: for thicker materials I've heard, but haven't tried, that steaming the wood can help.)
 ### Installation
-Just download all the files and copy them to your FreeCAD macro folder. (take the FCMacro and ui files out of their sub-folders)
+Just download all the files in the sub-folders and copy them to your FreeCAD macro folder. (take the files out of their sub-folders)
 ### Have Fun!!
 Once you have exported the files you can import them into an app like LightBurn or RDWorks and then